Dental subluxation: Epidemiology

 Dental trauma is a major global health issue and it affects 17.5% of children and adolescents.
 It is most commonly seen in school children.
-Dental Subluxation is one of the most common traumatic injuries in primary dentition.
-Maxillary central incisors are the commonest affected teeth.
+Dental subluxation is one of the most common traumatic injuries in primary dentition.
+Maxillary central incisors are the most commonly affected teeth.
 Some studies have proposed that the resilience nature of periodontium favours dislocation than fracture of the tooth itself.
 However, the exact prevalence is difficult to be assessed because dental subluxations are often asymptomatic or only mildly symptomatic, and even overlooked by caregivers when treating more serious dental traumas in adjacent teeth.